-The Simulink® 3D Animation™ software enables you to record animations of virtual scenes that are controlled by the Simulink or MATLAB® product.
+The Simulink® 3D Animation™ software enables you to record animations of virtual scenes that the Simulink or MATLAB® product controls.
 You can record simulations through either the Simulink 3D Animation Viewer (described in Simulink 3D Animation Viewer) or the MATLAB interface.
 You can then play back these animations offline, in other words, independent of the MATLAB, Simulink, or Simulink 3D Animation products.
-You might want to generate such files for presentations, to distribute simulation results, or to generate archives.
+You can generate such files for presentations, to distribute simulation results, or to generate archives.

 If you are working with virtual scenes controlled from MATLAB,